YutaMoriJP/kantan-components-docs/docs/tutorial-basics/Tooltip.md

 ### Example 1

 Passing the positional props like `bottom`, `top`, `left` or `right` will position the tooltip at the desired place.
-However, if you don't pass the position, then the default position will be `bottom`.
+However, if you don't use the position prop, then the default position will be `bottom`.

 [CodeSandbox](https://f0524.csb.app/tooltip)